gwydirsam/go-scrum/README.md

   -D, --date string   Date for scrum (default "2017-12-11") -h, --help          help for get
   -t, --tomorrow      Get scrum for the next day
-  -u, --user string   Get scrum for specified user (default "$USER")
+  -P, --use-pager     Use a pager to read the output (defaults to $PAGER, less(1), or more(1)) (default true) -u, --user string   Get scrum for specified user (default "$USER") -Z, --utc           Get mtime data in UTC
+  -y, --yesterday     Get scrum for yesterday

 Global Flags:
   -F, --log-format string      Specify the log format ("auto", "zerolog", or "human") (default "auto")